hphelion/documentation/hz.gettingstarted.md

 An instance is a virtual server.

-**Important** You can boot an instance from the HP-provided list of images or your own image.
-If the latter, you must first create a snapshot of the image.
+**Important** You can boot an instance from the HP-provided list of images or an HP Public Cloud instance you have launched and customized.
+If the latter, you must create a snapshot of the customized instance to replicate it.
 See [Images and Snapshots](#Imagesandsnapshots) for details then complete the steps in this section.

 1. Click "Instances" under "Manage Compute" in the left-hand navigation.